ipavlov93/universe-demo/product-sv/README.md

 Future improvements:

-1. Service layer performs sequence of unreliable request to external systems.
+1. Service and Facade layer performs sequence of unreliable request to external systems.
-It's recommended to add distributed transaction or alternative approach.
+It's recommended to add distributed transaction or alternative approach with retry strategy in background.
 2. Add tests.